mxritzdev/Pollifyr/README.md

 # Pollifyr 📊

 Pollifyr is a web application built with .NET 7, Bootstrap, and C# that allows users to create and conduct surveys or polls easily.
+This project was created with lots of 80s music 💿

 ## Features ✨